LEQO-Framework/LEQO-Use-cases/2025-backend-usecase/README.md

 ### (Optional) Insert Implementations into the Backend

-If you don't want to insert the implementation for the addition later in the frontend, you need to add it to the database.
+If you want to load the implementation for the addition later via the database, you need to add it now.

 Navigate to the [./resources/scripts/](./resources/scripts/) directory.
 Now you have to options: